rlucas7/rlucas7.github.io/_publications/2024-09-17-Algorithmic-Differentiation.md

 solving least squares problems, and many applications with Krylov subspaces.

-If you've done any matrix algebra calculations in an application, you've probably used a QR decomposition and weren't aware.
+If you've done any matrix algebra calculations in an application, you've probably used a QR decomposition somewhere-perhaps without knowing.

+The first portion of the slides gives a brief background on the QR and how the decomposition is often implemented or derived.
+The emphasis in the slides is on the intuition of the QR calculations and not on being formally rigorous.

 The Results
 ========